 The set includes four roomy totes, and one is insulated for milk, cheese, and meat.
 Each one is big enough for about 50 pounds of food, and the insulated tote can fit standard frozen pizza boxes—something most other reusable bags can’t easily accommodate.

 Best Insulated: Veno Bag Insulated Reusable Grocery Bag

 Prone to premature wear

-When you’re doing a full shop (including dairy, meat, and bulky frozen foods like ice cream), your standard set of reusable bags simply won’t do—especially if you live a decent distance from the grocery store.
-To keep your foods from thawing, melting, or, worse, spoiling on your way home, ensure you have an insulated reusable bag (or two) in your stash.
+When you’re doing a full shop (including dairy, meat, and frozen foods like ice cream), your standard set of reusable bags won’t do—especially if you live a decent distance from the grocery store.
+Ensure you have an insulated reusable bag (or two) to keep your foods from thawing, melting, or spoiling on your way home.

-This version by VENO Bag is made from an extremely durable and heavyweight non-woven recycled fabric, so you can stuff it with all of your favorite cold items without worry it’ll break.
-It easily holds 30 or more pounds and has a reinforced dual tab zippered top to keep items cooler, longer.
+This version by VENO Bag is made from a highly durable and heavyweight non-woven recycled fabric, so you can stuff it with all of your favorite cold items without worrying if it will break.
+It easily holds 30 pounds and has a reinforced dual tab zippered top to keep things cooler, longer.

 Best Recycled: Planet E Recycled Reusable Grocery Bags